SwannSG/jspy/README.md

 ###Getting Started

 Include py_lite.js and lodash.js (underscore should be plug compatible with lodash.js but this has not been tested).
-The dependency is very small and the only function used is _.isEqual(x,y) to check the equivalence of two objects.
+The dependency is very small and the only functions used are _.isEqual(x,y) and _.isArray(arr) to check the equivalence of two objects.

 ```html
 <!DOCTYPE html>